armcknight/forgery/README.md

 - [ ] move repos/gists between public/private directories in case those permissions are switched by the upstream owner
 - [ ] add option to create a cron job from the current invocation
 - [ ] allow listing multiple organizations
+- [x] update submodules recursivey, with an option to rebase them in `sync`